mkfizi/tailstart/DIRECTORY.md

 This folder contains project's CSSs, Javscript and asset related files.
 For starter, it contains `css` and `js` directory.

-The name for `src` can be changed to conventional name for source file such as `assets` and can be further customized according to your project's requirements.
+The name for `src` can be changed to conventional name for source files such as `assets` and can be further customized according to your project's requirements.

 Any asset related files can be included by creating new directories such as `img`